timowest/scalagen/README.md

 **Usage**

+Scalagen provides direct Maven support via a plugin.
 You can use it directly via the command line like this

     mvn com.mysema.scalagen:scalagen-maven-plugin:0.1.3:main -DtargetFolder=target/scala